oils-for-unix/oils/doc/language-influences.md

 Features influenced by these languages are planned, but not implemented.

-### Go (flag library)

-The builtin flags syntax comes from Go, particularly with respect to boolean
-flags:

-     mybuiltin --show=0  # turn off a boolean flag that's true by default mybuiltin --show    # turn it on

-Oil also uses a native UTF-8 representation of strings.

 ## Minor Influences

 ### Tcl

-Oil uses `proc` and `set`, which makes it look something like Tcl:
+Oil uses `proc` and `setvar`, which makes it look something like Tcl:

      proc p(x) {
-       set y = x * 2
+       setvar y = x * 2
        echo $y
      }

      p 3  # prints 6

-But this is mostly superficial: Oil isn't homoiconic like Tcl is.
-It has a lot of syntax, and intentionally avoids dynamic parsing.
+But this is mostly superficial: Oil isn't homoiconic like Tcl is, and has a detailed syntax.
+It intentionally avoids dynamic parsing.

 However, [Data Definition and Code Generation in Tcl (PDF)][config-tcl] shows how Tcl can be used a configuration language: